omkensey/boundary-couch/README.md

   * Vault is run in dev mode; if the Vault service is restarted after the environment is stood up, all Vault key data will be lost and you will need to manually reset (or just destroy and recreate).
   * Postgres data is stored in a directory on the utility server disk.
   * Vault tokens and Postgres credentials are not separated with minimal permissions for Boundary components as they should be in a properly-secure environment.
+  * Nothing but Vault runs as a non-root user inside the containers.
 * If you need to debug failures during standup, the following systemd units will be relevant:
   * Utility server: `vault`, `postgres`
   * Bootstrap server: `vault-init`, `boundary-database-init`, `boundary-database-migrate`